evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 ### Suspension

-The Sport suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
-The ground clearance with this suspension is 134 mm.

-You can order Audi S6 Avant e-tron with an alternative Adaptive Air Suspension Sport suspension.
 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 125 mm, and the maximum is 145 mm.
+The minimum ground clearance is 105 mm, and the maximum is 145 mm.

 For easier loading, you can lower the air suspension from the rear